 I’m writing this because I know that one of your biggest fears is that you might make a mistake with one of your clients.
-You think the client will punch your face in, the world will implode, the sky will fall and it will be the end of days.
+You think the client will burn your house down, the world will implode, the sky will fall and it will be the end of days.

 But that’s not actually what happens.

 This is the story:

 My client and I had recently been sorting out her Gmail as there were a lot of messages and filters and we wanted to condense and refine her inbox.

 She was on holiday and had decided to spend a few hours sorting some of it herself.
 After around three hours work she asked me via a Twitter Direct Message if she could delete a certain label and, because I was busy working on something else, I gave it less than a minutes thought and said yes.